subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ Z_1 = Z_2 = \sum_{all\ [\mu]\ configs} e^{-J\beta\sum_i \mu_i}  $$

-But this is exactly the same partition function as for the case analyzed in the previous section, i.e., when there are $N-1$ atoms in a magnetic field and there is no interaction between neighboring atoms.
+But this is exactly the same partition function as for the case analyzed in the previous section, i.e., when there are $N-1$ spins in a magnetic field and there is no interaction between neighboring spins.
 Leveraging the solution we obtained for that case, it follows that

 $$ Z_1 = Z_2 = 2^{N-1}\cosh^{N-1}(\beta J) $$